An invitation to Alexandrov geometry: CAT(0) spaces: Two-convexity theorem

 \end{thm}

 Before coming to the proof of the two-convexity theorem, let us formulate a few corollaries.
-The following corollary is a generalization of the smooth two-convexity theorem (\ref{thm:set-with-smooth-bry:CBA}) for three-dimensional Euclidean space.
+The following corollary is a generalization of the smooth two-convexity theorem (\ref{thm:set-with-smooth-bry:CBA}) for 3-dimensional Euclidean space.

-\begin{thm}{Corollary} Let $K$ be a closed subset in $\EE^3$ bounded by a Lipschitz hypersurface.
-Then $K$ with the induced length metric is a $\Cat{}0$ space if and only if the interior of $K$ is two-convex and simply connected. \end{thm}
+\begin{thm}{Corollary} Let $K$ be a closed subset in $\EE^3$.
+Assume there is a Lipschitz homeomorphism from a closed ball in $\EE^3$ to $K$.
+Then $K$ with the induced length metric is $\CAT(0)$ if and only if the interior of $K$ is two-convex. \end{thm}

 \parit{Proof.} Set $\Omega=\Int K$.
-Since $K$ is simply connected and bounded by a surface, $\Omega$ is also simply connected.
+By the domain invariance theorem, $\Omega$ is homeomorphic to an open ball; in particular it is simply connected.

-Apply the two-convexity theorem to $\Omega$.
+Apply the two-convexity theorem to~$\Omega$.
 Note that the completion of $\Omega$ equipped with the induced length metric is isometric to $K$ with the induced length metric.
-Hence the result follows. \qeds
+Hence the result. \qeds

-The following corollary is the main statement in Shefel's original paper \cite{shefel-3D}.
-In order to formulate it, we need yet one more definition.
+Note that the Lipschitz condition is used just once to show that the completion of $\Omega$ is isometric to $K$ with the induced length metric.
+This property holds for a wider class of hypersurfaces; for instance, some examples of Alexander horned balls have $\CAT(0)$ induced length metric.

-Let $U$ be an open set in $\RR^2$.
-A continuous function $f\:U\to\RR$ is called \emph{saddle} if for any linear function $\ell\:\RR^2\to\RR$, the difference $f-\ell$ does not have local maxima or local minima in $U$.
+Let $U$ be an open set in~$\RR^2$.
+A continuous function $f\:U\to\RR$ is called \emph{saddle} if for any linear function $\ell\:\RR^2\to\RR$, the difference $f-\ell$ does not have local maxima or local minima in~$U$.
 Equivalently, the open subgraph and epigraph of $f$

 are two-convex.